naderelsayedd/products-task/README.md

 # Laravel Application

-This is a Laravel-based web application.
+This is a Laravel-based web application as a job task for "Al Dabooss Egypt for Technical Solutions ".
 Follow the steps below to set up and run the app locally.

 ## Requirements